sudoyashi/Joshis-Garage/_layouts/home.markdown

 ---
 <center><h2>Cars and other obsesions.</h2>
 <p>
-A self-taught "mechanic".
-Through trial and error, here are my notes, photos, and other thoughts on my DIY work with my project cars and other personal endeavors!
-My unfortunate pride and joy is my lil <a href="https://sudoyashi.com/dacabby">cabby</a>.
+Work hard and make mistakes, eventually it'll all work out!
+Through a mild amount of trial and error, I've come to own a mildly successful project car—my lil <a href="https://sudoyashi.com/dacabby">cabby</a>.
 I hate that car, but I love that car.
 <br><br>

 </center>